nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 Please approach your **eLitigation administrator** to enable the Mobile App Access  in your user profile.

-**NOTE:** You will get an error message "Authorization has been denied for this request.
-Please refer to the FAQ for more details." if the Mobile App Access is not enabled.

 **For eLitigation Administrator:**

 1. Login to eLitigation